brizandrew/nicar-2022-javascript-103/lesson/1 – The Command Line.md

 # Section 1: The Comand Line
 In order to use modern JavaScript tools, you'll need a _very_ fundamental primer on the Terminal.
 Terminal is an app that all MacOS and Linux computers come with that allows you to run bash commands (you can download [a bash terminal program for Windows](https://gitforwindows.org/) as well).
 You use the terminal by typing in bash commands and hitting enter.
-There's LOTS of commands to start and installing new software often gives you even more.
+There's A LOT of commands to start and installing new software often gives you even more.
 For today's lesson we're going to focus on only a few.

 The first command is `pwd` which stands for "print working directory" and tells you what folder on your computer you're currently working in:
 ```bash